Registration of the asylum application

 The LFIP states that applications for international protection shall be registered by the PDMM.[7]
 Applicants can request and shall be provided interpretation services for the purpose of the registration interview and later the personal interview.[8]

-Applications for international protection are now registered solely by the PDMM in any of the 81 provinces.
-In practice, however, if the PDMM approached by an asylum seeker cannot receive his or her application, it directs the person to a “satellite city” with a view to registering the application there.[11]
-Applicants are expected to register at the PDMM of the assigned “satellite city” within 15 days.
+Access to the international protection procedure changed substantially in 2018 when the operation of RSD procedures by UNHCR were ceased.
+Applications for international protection are now registered solely by the PDMM in the 81 provinces.
+In practice, however, if the PDMM is approached by an asylum seeker and cannot receive their application, it directs the person to another city so they can register the application there.
+Applicants are expected to register at the PDMM of the assigned city within 15 days.
 Failure to appear within 15 days leads to the application being considered as withdrawn (“cancelled”).
 PMM does not provide assistance with transportation costs but can refer applicants to NGOs such as SGDD-ASAM for assistance.
+UNHCR has been supporting the registration of persons in need of international protection by working with PMM and its PDMMs.[9]

-Article 69 LFIP does not lay down any time limits for the completion of registration by the PDMM, although its Implementing Regulation, the Regulation on Foreigners and International Protection (RFIP), requires applications to be recorded “within the shortest time on the institutional software system” of PMM.[12]
-The RFIP provides that application authorities shall notify the applicant a date for his or her registration interview during the application if possible, otherwise at a later stage.[13]
+Article 69 LFIP does not lay down any time limits for the completion of registration by the PDMM, although its Implementing Regulation, the Regulation on Foreigners and International Protection (RFIP), requires applications to be recorded “within the shortest time on the institutional software system” of PMM.[11]
+The RFIP provides that application authorities shall notify the applicant a date for their registration interview during the application if possible, otherwise at a later stage.[12]

-The registration interview serves to compile information and any documents from the applicant to identify identity, flight reasons, and experiences after departure from country of origin, travel route, mode of arrival in Türkiye, and any previous applications for international protection in another country.[18]
+The registration interview serves to compile information and any documents from the applicant to identify identity, flight reasons, and experiences after departure from the country of origin, travel route, mode of arrival in Türkiye, and any previous applications for international protection in another country.[18]
 The PDMM may carry out a body search and checks on the personal belongings of applicants in order to confirm that all documents have been presented.[19]
-Where an applicant is unable to present documents to establish his or her identity, the registration authorities shall rely on an analysis of personal data and information gathered from other research.
+Where an applicant is unable to present documents to establish their identity, the registration authorities shall rely on an analysis of personal data and information gathered from other research.
 Where such identification measures fail to provide the relevant information, the applicant’s own statements shall be accepted to be true.[20]

-At the time of applying, the asylum seeker must provide a hand-written, signed statement containing information about the international protection application in a language in which he or she is able to express themselves.
-The statement shall contain specific elements including the reasons for entering Türkiye, as well as any special needs of the applicant.[25]
+At the time of applying, the asylum seeker must provide a hand-written, signed statement containing information about the international protection application in a language in which he or she is able to express himself or herself.
+The statement shall contain specific elements including the reasons for entering Türkiye, as well as any special needs of the applicant.[24]
 Illiterate applicants are exempt from this requirement.
-Furthermore, the PDMM shall also obtain any supporting documents that the applicant may have with him or her and fill in a standard International Protection Application Notification Form, which will be delivered to the DGMM Headquarters within 24 hours.
+Furthermore, the PDMM shall also obtain any supporting documents that the applicant may have with him or her and fill in a standard International Protection Application Notification Form, which will be delivered to the PMM Headquarters within 24 hours.

 At the end of the registration interview, all the information recorded on the screen of the electronic system must be precisely read back to the applicant who will have the opportunity to make corrections.[26]
 A printed version of the registration form filled in electronically is also handed to the applicant.[27]